Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 };
 ```

+### Disadvantages of Hash-tables:
+- They're based on arrays, and arrays are difficult to expand once they are created.
+- No easy way to traverse the items!
+Have to traverse the entire table.
+-
 > [!Warning]
 > I don't think the code implementation of hash-tables is required, but you can take a look at it here:
 > [[Hash-Table & Dynamic Hash-Table implementation#Hash-Table]]